 “The initial inspiration for Butterfly came from the sensual interior design eccentricities of Casa Mollino and the parallels that we saw in Nur Khan’s personal style and taste.
 However, rather than simply riffing on Casa Mollino, we wanted to personalize the lounge so it felt as if you were stepping into Nur Khan’s private home.
 At this point Nur reached out to his longtime friends Damien Hirst and Sante D’orazio, both of whom generously contributed significant artworks to the project.”
 60 Thompson St., butterflysoho.com

-Photography courtesy of Butterfly SoHo
+Photography by: Photography courtesy of Butterfly SoHo